OpShin/opshin-book/src/language_tour/builtins.md

 #### `range(x: int) -> List[int]`

-Returns the integers from 0 to `x-1`
+Returns the integers from 0 to `x-1` as a list.

 #### `reversed(x: List[Anything]) -> List[Anything]`

-Returns the reversal of list `x`
+Returns the reversal of list `x`.

 #### `str(x: Anything) -> str`